softicar/sqml/README.md

 ## 3 Releases and Versioning

-Releases of this project follow the [Semantic Versioning](https://semver.org/) principle.
+Releases of this repository follow the [Semantic Versioning](https://semver.org/) principle.

 ```
      1.2.3